microsoft/vscode-docs/docs/remote/vscode-server.md

     > **Note:** You can also connect to your remote machine directly from VS Code: Open the Command Palette (`F1`) in VS Code and run the command **Remote Tunnels: Connect to Tunnel**.

 Congratulations, you've successfully installed and run the VS Code Server!
-The connection is fully established once you visit the generated vscode.dev link.
-Your remote machine's files should be present in the VS Code Explorer, and you can start coding against it from vscode.dev.
+The connection is fully established once you connect from your local VS Code client.
+Your remote machine's files should be present in the VS Code Explorer, and you can start coding against it.

 ## Things to try